Arhuaco: Government projects

 The government of Colombia is trying to develop an irrigation system for the Valley of Cesar by constructing hydroelectric dams and ecotourism routes in the Sierra Nevada de Santa Marta.
 The Arhuacos are strongly opposed to all these projects and organized the Confederación Indígena Tairona (Tairona Indigenous Confederation).

+Armed conflict and displacement

+In the 2020s, the Arhuaco faced a sharp escalation of violence as armed groups, drug traffickers, and paramilitary forces expanded into their territory, restricting movement, attacking sacred sites, and forcibly displacing communities.
+As a result, international bodies warned that the Arhuaco and other Indigenous peoples of the region faced the risk of physical and cultural extinction.